 - White Sands – If you want a gorgeous dwarf oleander, this is it.
 It has pure white flowers, and it only grows between 4 to 6 feet wide and tall.
 It’s excellent for container planting.

-The clusters of flowers on this plant make it look very full and healthy when it blooms.
+The clusters of oleander flowers make it look very full and healthy when it blooms.

-The oleander plant loves sun, and you can make it blossom all year-round in the southern climates if you plant it in a location that is warm enough and gets enough sunlight.
-Ideally, you’ll have your plant in a southwest or south aligned wall.
+The oleander loves sun, and you can make it blossom all year-round in the southern climates if you place it in a location that is warm enough and gets enough sunlight.
+Ideally, you’ll have it in a southwest or south aligned wall.
 You also want to protect it against the rain and wind.
-The wall will heat up during the day and help to keep the plant warm when the sun goes down at night.
+The wall will heat up during the day and help to keep it warm when the sun goes down at night.

-If you have your plant on the eastern wall of your home or business, it will bloom.
+If you have the oleander on the eastern wall of your home or business, it will bloom.
 However, the blossoms will develop at a much slower pace.
 You should avoid planting the oleander bush on northern sides of your home or business.
-You can try to put your oleander plant in free-standing locations as long as it gets bright sunlight.
+You can try to put your oleander in free-standing locations as long as it gets bright sunlight.
 But, any rain or wind can severely damage your plant’s blossoms and leaves.
 They may drop off and not open.

 The soil is one area where the oleander plant is more picky.
 If you’ve ever seen plants growing outdoors, you’ll notice that they grow best in at the river edge or course.
 The soil in these areas is either submerged or stony, and they’re usually very tightly compressed and chalky.
 This means that typical soil you’ll have in your yard isn’t suitable for this plant to dig in and thrive.